-In the wake of the news about a dog from Hong Kong possibly having COVID-19, Dr. Dodds and Hemopet have received many emails asking us if our companion pets are safe.
+In the wake of the news about a dog from Hong Kong possibly having COVID-19, W. Jean Dodds and Hemopet have received many emails asking us if our companion pets are safe.
 Since then, follow up confirmatory testing on this dog was negative, as predicted.

 In times of crisis like this, we beg you to listen to the American Veterinary Medical Association (AVMA), the World Organisation for Animal Health (OIE), and the World Small Animal Veterinary Association (WSAVA) regarding companion pets and COVID-19.

 Please see the excerpts below from the OIE, AVMA and WSAVA.
-To review the full statements, please click on the link noted at the bottom of each statements.
+To review the full statements, please click on the links in the headers below.